encircle360-oss/helm-charts/charts/cnpg-database-manager/README.md

 ## Disclaimer

+**⚠️ This chart is under active development and NOT production-ready.**

 This Helm chart is provided "AS IS" without warranty of any kind. encircle360 GmbH and the contributors:
 - Make no warranties about the completeness, reliability, or accuracy of this chart
 - Are not liable for any damages arising from the use of this chart
-- Recommend thorough testing in non-production environments before production use
+- **Strongly recommend thorough testing in non-production environments only**
+- Do not recommend this chart for production use at this time

 Use this chart at your own risk.
-For production deployments with SLA requirements, consider our professional support services.
+For production-ready PostgreSQL solutions with SLA requirements, contact our professional support services at **hello@encircle360.com**

 ## License